v-on-vana/Vdatadao-proof/README.md

 The proof can be configured using environment variables.
 When running in an enclave, the environment variables must be defined in the `my-proof.manifest.template` file as well.
 The following environment variables are used for this demo proof:

-- `USER_EMAIL`: The email address of the data contributor, to verify data ownership
+- `GOOGLE_TOKEN`: The email address of the data contributor, to verify data ownership

 If you want to use a language other than Python, you can modify the Dockerfile to install the necessary dependencies and build the proof task in the desired language.